List of guinea pig breeds: Details

-Note on satin variants
+Satin variants

-A satin guinea pig is not a separate breed, but it has, as its name suggests, a characteristic satin-like, almost glassy, sheen to its coat.
-The hair shaft on a "true satin" cavy is actually hollow.
-The genetic factor for having a satin coat is recessive and found in all types of coat: long, rough, curly, and short.
+The satin trait refers to the glassy sheen found in some guinea pigs' coats and are not a distinct breed.
+The genetic factor for a satin coat is recessive and found in all types of coat: long, rough, curly, and short.
 There is a Satin version of the following breeds: Abyssinian, American, Peruvian, Silkie, and Teddy.

 A satin coat is linked to osteodystrophy (OD), an incurable and potentially painful metabolic disease of the bones.
 Osteodystrophy symptoms begin showing at around 12 to 18 months of age.
-These symptoms include wobbly gait, problems with eating, and—with sows—parturition complications.
-Due to animal welfare concerns, some registries such as the Swedish and Finnish guinea pig associations, refuse to register satin cavies or even cavies with a satin parent.
+These symptoms include a wobbly gait, problems eating, and—with sows—parturition complications.
+Due to animal welfare concerns, some registries such as the Swedish and Finnish guinea pig associations, refuse to register satin cavies or cavies with a satin parent.

 American

-The most common guinea pig breed, the American guinea pig, is a recognized breed by the American Rabbit Breeders Association (ARBA).
+The most widespread breed of guinea pig, the American guinea pig, is a recognized breed by the American Rabbit Breeders Association (ARBA).
 They are entered and shown in ARBA competitions in nineteen color classifications; Black, Cream, Red, White, Any Other Self (Beige, Chocolate, Lilac, Red-Eyed Orange), Brindle, Roan, Dilute Solid, Golden Solid, Silver Solid, Dilute Agouti, Golden Agouti, Silver Agouti, Dalmatian, Dutch, Himalayan, Tortoise Shell & White, Any Other Marked (Broken Color and Tortoise Shell), and Tan Pattern (Black Tan, Blue Tan, Chocolate Tan, Beige Tan, and Lilac Tan).
 The American guinea pig is to be posed with the hind feet under the animal and the front feet slightly ahead of the shoulders, and should not be forced into a cobby position or stretched out.

-The American should have a broad shoulder, Roman nose, and full crown, and the coat is to be short and silky.
+The American should have a broad shoulder, Roman nose, and full crown, and the coat is to be short, straight and feel silky.
 The coat is faulted for feathering, harshness, or be thin or long.
-Contestants are disqualified for ridges, rosettes, side whiskers, or a Satin sheen, though this should not be confused with the natural luster of some varieties.
+Contestants are disqualified for ridges, rosettes, side whiskers, or a satin sheen, though this should not be confused with the natural luster of some varieties.
 The ears are to be drooping but not fallen, and the eyes are to be bold and bright.

-The American is known for its sweet and docile personality, and is considered by many an excellent breed of cavy for new owners.
+The American is known for its sweet and docile personality, and is considered by many an excellent breed of cavy for new owners due to these characteristics.

+American Crested

+The American Crested is a short-haired guinea pig with a distinctive crest of hair on the top of its head that is a different color than the rest of its body.

+English Crested

+An English Crested is a breed of guinea with a short, smooth coat and a crest on its head that is the same color as its body.